WP Apprentice

 No matter what the “experts” might tell you, you don’t have to spend years training at some super-secret SEO monastery to get good results.
 And you certainly don’t have to spend a small fortune hiring an SEO consultant.

-The truth is, WordPress is actually pretty good about SEO right out of the box.
+The truth is, WordPress is pretty good about SEO right out of the box.

 August 28, 2012 at 2:23 pm